 Other sources of battery drain include 12V lights.
 You reduce the drain by using LEDs, as incandescent bulbs draw about 1.5 amps while LEDs pull about .15 amps.
 Other battery-draining sources include gas leak detectors, TV antenna power boosters, stereos, appliance circuit boards, or refrigerators with heat strips that reduce condensation.

 Most are negligible but they can add up to an amp or two per hour.
 An easy way to determine the amp draw of these items is to pull the fuse in the converter and measure the amp draw between the fuse terminals with a volt-ohm meter.
 Also, decide if you can eliminate any of these loads safely.

-With a little research and practice you will soon learn how to maximize your RV`s batteries while winter camping.
+With a little research and practice you will soon be able to maximize your RV’s batteries while camping.
 So, be sure to enjoy winter RV fun and everything that goes along with it on your next adventure!